zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 - Long
 - Integer

 If any side of the operation is of a non-numeric type, no casting is performed, and we let the database handle such operation, the same as OQL v1.
+See [Expression syntax](/refguide/oql-expression-syntax/#type-coercion)

 ### The result type of `ROUND` is now `Decimal`